 Be Trendy with Bigger Progressive Glasses in Combination with a Short Lens Design

 Obviously after looking at the picture you can decide if you pick a bigger lens or a smaller lens in a bigger frame.
-In a frame with less hight, you need to stick to the shorter lens designs.
-A big progressive lens design just can not be fitted into a frame with a really small hight.
+In a frame with less height, you need to stick to the shorter lens designs.
+A big progressive lens design just can not be fitted into a frame with a really small height.

 Advantages of a Bigger Lens in a Combination of a Bigger Progressive Lens Design

 - a smoother transition from the distance to reading

 - more UV protection if your lens filters UV radiation

 - more blue light protection

 - less head movement and more field of view to move your eyes

 Those are definitely some pros.
 But if you are already used to having a smaller progressive lens I would not recommend hop to a bigger one as long as you are not bothered with the field of view.
 The reason is just getting used to new head positions while reading.
 For some people that can be an adaption process of a few days or weeks.
 If you are shorter than 5 feet and 10 inches I would be also hesitant to choose a big lens design.
 The reason is that a smaller person is not used to look down as much for reading.
 The position of the arms and your head tends to work better in a smaller or medium-sized progressive lens if you are a little bit smaller.